rerun-io/rerun/docs/content/howto/open-any-file.md

 The easiest way to create your own `DataLoader` is by implementing what we call an "external loader": an executable -- written in any language that the Rerun SDK ships for -- that is available on your `$PATH`.

-This executable is just a vanilla Rerun logger.
+This executable takes a file path as input on `stdin` and outputs Rerun logs on `stdout`.
 It will be called by the Rerun Viewer when the user opens a file, and be passed the path to that file.
 From there, it can log data as usual, using the [`stdout` logging sink](../reference/sdk-operating-modes#standard-inputoutput?speculative-link).